Jdh235/diffusers/README.md

   - Set to 0 to recreate standard DDIM behavior
 - `num_inference_steps` (int): Number of denoising steps (BDIA-DDIM is particularly effective at lower steps)

-Note: The `eta` parameter must always be set to 0 as BDIA-DDIM requires deterministic sampling to ensure exact diffusion inversion.
+Note: The `eta` parameter must always be set to 0 as BDIA-DDIM requires deterministic sampling.

 ## Citation